Sudanese U.N. medic dies of Ebola in German hospital

 Doctor Bernhard Ruf at the Leipzig clinic said, "we took measures of the highest standard to protect personnel and the environment, so there was no danger to others.
 We have also safely destroyed all material contaminated with Ebola."

-The World Health Organisation said the number of Ebola cases in West Africa would exceed 9,000 this week and the epidemic was still spreading in the region.
+The World Health Organization said the number of Ebola cases in West Africa would exceed 9,000 this week and the epidemic was still spreading in the region.

 (Reporting by Stephen Brown and Reuters television; Writing by Alexandra Hudson; Editing by Louise Ireland)